meltar/meltar.github.com/_posts/2013-12-15-global-day-of-code-retreat-2013.md

 ---
 {% include JB/setup %}

 Yesterday, I attended my first Code Retreat.
-I wished I went to the last one in Atlanta, but I wasn't sure I was ready at the time.
-I think my Ruby skills would have been fine based on what I heard about it lateri, so I was eagerly waiting for the next one.
+I wish I went to the last one in Atlanta, but I wasn't sure I was ready at the time.
+I think my Ruby skills would have been fine based on what I heard about it later, so I was eagerly waiting for the next one.
 I signed up right away when this Code Retreat was announced.

 The code retreat was split into six sessions.
-We worked in pairs implementing Conway's Game of Life each time, but there were special instructions for most of the sessions.
+We worked in pairs implementing [Conway's Game of Life](http://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) each time, but there were special instructions for most of the sessions.
 Working with constraints was kind of tricky when I worked with someone who didn't know TDD or Ruby.

 I never got far enough to work on the actual rules based on the neighboring cells in Conway's